-The deadline for the submission of applications is 30 April 2022, 17:00h (Vienna local time).
-The application must be sent before the date for submission.
+The deadline for the submission of applications is 25th August 2023, 17:00h (Vienna local time).
+The application must be sent before the submission deadline.
 Any application submitted after the deadline will automatically be rejected.
 The lead applicant is strongly advised not to wait until the last day to submit its application, since heavy Internet traffic or a fault with the Internet connection (including electricity failure, etc.) could lead to difficulties in submission.
 The Contacting Authority cannot be held responsible for any delay due to such afore-mentioned difficulties.